 And don’t forget: These companies can and do legally sell their customers’ genetic data to pharmaceutical and biotechnology firms.

-In fact, just this year 23andMe and pharma giant GlaxoSmithKline signed a 4-year, $300 million deal that will allow GSK to access and analyze 23andMe’s stockpiles of their customers’ genetic data.
+In fact, just last year 23andMe and Spanish pharma company Almirall signed an agreement to license a drug that treats autoimmune diseases — a drug that was developed using the personal genetic data of 23andMe’s millions of customers.
+And that followed a blockbuster agreement with pharma giant GlaxoSmithKline, which signed a 4-year, $300 million deal that allows GSK to access and analyze 23andMe’s stockpiles of their customers’ genetic data.

 The stated goal of the partnership is “to gather insights and discover novel drug targets driving disease progression and develop therapies for serious unmet medical needs based on those discoveries.”